Cazamere/GraphModQA/README.md

-# DyGraphQA-Real: Evaluating LLMs on Real-World Graph Reasoning
+# DyGraphQA: Evaluating LLMs on Fully Dynamic Graph Reasoning Tasks

-This repository contains code for generating and evaluating real-world graph reasoning tasks using large language models (LLMs), based on a real-world coauthorship network from DBLP.
-It is part of the larger DyGraphQA benchmark.
+This repository contains code for generating and evaluating LLMs on both DyGraphQA-Real and DyGraphQA-Synth.

 ---

+# DyGraphQA-Real

 ## 🔧 Setup